ammonsalter-del/AI-Startup-Game/README.md

 2. Play (25-35 min): Individual or pairs, assign different sectors
 3. Debrief (30-45 min): What surprised you?
 What was difficult?
 Connect to theory

 See the Teaching Guide for detailed lesson plans for 1-week, 3-week, and 10-week courses.
+It also offers 16 different options for in-class use to inspire you.

 ## Citation